rabsym/mailpilerorg-site/_posts/2023-10-27-gdpr-related-notes.md

 The piler archives emails which might contain sensitive data.
 The archive uses the following measures to protect your data:

 - using TLS encryption during the smtp transaction if the smtp client supports it (set tls_enable=1 in piler.conf, and create piler.pem)
-- the piler smtp daemon supports tcp_wrappers library to limit access to who can send emails to the archive
+- the piler smtp daemon supports smtp acl lists to limit access to who can send emails to the archive
 - pilerimport supports both pop3 and imap over TLS
-- all stored emails are encrypted using a 256 bit long key using the AES algorithm (Note: 128 bit Blowfish for legacy emails)
+- all stored emails are encrypted using a 256 bit long key using the AES algorithm (Note: 128 bit Blowfish for legacy archived emails with older piler releases)
 - all emails are accessible for user piler only (not counting root privileged accounts)
 - the piler daemons syslog the smtp client address, the recipients of the email, the smtp commands in the transaction, message-id of the email, number of attachments
 - the textual content of the email is written to a mysql table first.
 This table is read and then emptied by the indexer utility writing a sphinx index database